reflectoring/reflectoring.github.io/_posts/2021-09-02-rate-limiting-with-springboot-resilience4j.md

 ## Conclusion

-In this article, we learned how we can use Resilience4j RateLimter's built-in Spring Boot support to implement client-side rate limiting.
+In this article, we learned how we can use Resilience4j RateLimiter's built-in Spring Boot support to implement client-side rate-limiting.
 We looked at the different ways to configure it with practical examples.

-For a deeper understanding of Resilience4j RateLimiter concepts and some good practices to follow when implementing rate limiting in general, check out the related, previous [article](https://reflectoring.io/rate-limiting-with-resilience4j/) in this series.
+For a deeper understanding of Resilience4j RateLimiter concepts and some good practices to follow when implementing rate-limiting in general, check out the related, previous [article](https://reflectoring.io/rate-limiting-with-resilience4j/) in this series.

 You can play around with a complete application illustrating these ideas using the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/resilience4j/springboot-resilience4j).